ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 https://aws.amazon.com/ec2/pricing/on-demand/
 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html

-Question #54*Topic 1*
+==Question #54*Topic 1*==

 A company has deployed an API in a VPC behind an internet-facing Application Load Balancer (ALB).
 An application that consumes the API as a client is deployed in a second account in private subnets behind a NAT gateway.
 When requests to the client application increase, the NAT gateway costs are higher than expected.
 A solutions architect has configured the ALB to be internal.
 Which combination of architectural changes will reduce the NAT gateway costs?
 (Choose two.)

-- A. Configure a VPC peering connection between the two VPCs.
-Access the API using the private address.
+- ==A. Configure a VPC peering connection between the two VPCs.
+Access the API using the private address.==
 - B. Configure an AWS Direct Connect connection between the two VPCs.
 Access the API using the private address.
 - C. Configure a ClassicLink connection for the API into the client VPC.
 Access the API using the ClassicLink address.
-- D. Configure a PrivateLink connection for the API into the client VPC.
-Access the API using the PrivateLink address.
+- ==D. Configure a PrivateLink connection for the API into the client VPC.
+Access the API using the PrivateLink address.==
-- E. Configure an AWS Resource Access Manager connection between the two accounts.
-Access the API using the private address.
+- ==E. Configure an AWS Resource Access Manager connection between the two accounts.
+Access the API using the private address.==

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/6/#) [  Discussion  **152**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/6/#)